MihaiHMO/VSDhdp/README.md

 # Day 4 - GLS, blocking vs non-blocking and Synthesis-Simulation mismatch
 Gate level syntesis is needed because :
-- we need to verify the corrctness of the design after synthesis
+- we need to verify the correctness of the design after synthesis
 - RTL does not contain the notion of timing so now with the specific gate implemenation the design timing must be met
 - GLS needs to run with delay annotation ( for this the gate level models must be timing aware)